BLSQ/RISP-COD-Mashako-3.0-Documentation/Relevant Documents and References.md

 This should be everything you need to answer all your questions like *where is that from?* or *what is that?* or *how did you do this?* …

 * **OpenHEXA workspace**: - [COD Mashako 3.0 BLSQ](https://app.openhexa.org/workspaces/cod-mashako-3-0/)
-* [DHIS2 EZD SNIS web interface](https://ezd.snisrdc.com/dhis/dhis-web-login/): useful to navigate and manually check stuff ![[Pasted image 20251224152142.png]]
+* [DHIS2 EZD SNIS web interface](https://ezd.snisrdc.com/dhis/dhis-web-login/): useful to navigate and manually check stuff - currently the PEV cut our access so this is what you see ... ![[Pasted image 20251224152142.png]]
 * **Reports to be replicated (what we are trying to make)**: Acasus is still in charge of (co-)design (with the PEV) and developing the reports for Mashako 3.0.
 So we basically have to re-create what they made, but using different tools.
 Therefore, we should look at the current Tableau dashboard.
 The dashboard itself is exported as print screen-ed PDF, so the Acasus “dashboard” and the Acasus “report” are **effectively the same** thing.
 How can you see them?
 	* [**Tableau dashboard**](https://eu-west-1a.online.tableau.com/#/site/axdata/views/DashboardCatalog-Mashako/DashboardCatalog?:iid=1) ← you can only see if they granted access to your BLSQ Gmail account!
 These are *not* credentials that can be just shared with 1password!
 	* (<mark style="background: #FF5582A6;">ADD link to GDrive folder with examples of reports - MAKE IT</mark>) **Exported Reports (PDFs)**: these we exported by me (Giulia) and saved in GDrive for easy access.
 Note that the dashboard is still a WIP, so the content of the reports might have changed since my last export!